 Phishing is a type of cybercrime where a target gets tricked into providing sensitive data such as banking details, credit card numbers, passwords, and personally identifiable information.

 Criminals impersonate legitimate organizations and contact their targets either through phone, text message, email, or a combination of all three if they have enough of the victims’ details.
-The victims will then be duped into clicking a malicious link that then installs spyware, ransomware, or malware on their computer.
+The victims will then be duped into clicking a malicious link that then installs spyware, ransomware, or malware on their computers.

 Other phishing tactics use fake websites or a document that visually resembles an authoritative resource.
-For example, it can be a page similar to your bank’s internet banking, where you enter your profile data, payment, or personal information.
+For example, it can be a page similar to your bank’s Internet banking, where you enter your profile data, payment, or personal information.